pantrypoints/sp/content/en/research/countries/china/xi/chapter-15f.md

 people are not moving forward, but the most important is the loss of faith or abandonment of faith;

 They will even "use the party to do private dirty work",1 let alone self-revolution.
-Therefore, as far as the Communist Party of China is concerned, in order to maintain the strategic strength of self- revolution, it must attach importance to strengthening the soul with ideals and beliefs, and the firmer the faith and conviction, the more it dares to "throw away all the old and dirty things in oneself.”2 In today's China, the trend of social thought is becoming increasingly diverse and diverse, the
+Therefore, as far as the CCP is concerned, in order to maintain the strategic strength of self- revolution, it must attach importance to strengthening the soul with ideals and beliefs, and the firmer the faith and conviction, the more it dares to "throw away all the old and dirty things in oneself.”2 In today's China, the trend of social thought is becoming increasingly diverse and diverse, the